 - i) The carrying value and the recoverability of exploration and evaluation assets, which are included in the statements of financial position.
 The cost model is utilized and the value of the exploration and evaluation assets is based on acquisition costs incurred.
 At every reporting period, management assesses the potential impairment which involves assessing whether or not facts or circumstances exist that suggest the carrying amount exceeds the recoverable amount. - ii) The inputs used in calculating the fair value for share-based compensation expense included in profit or loss and share-based share issuance costs included in shareholders' equity.
 The share-based compensation expense is estimated using the Black-Scholes options-pricing model as measured on the grant date to estimate the fair value of stock options.
-This model involves the input of highly subjective assumptions, including the expected price volatility of the Company's common shares, the expected life of the options, and the estimated forfeiture rate. - iii) The valuation of shares issued in non-cash transactions.
-Generally, the valuation of non-cash transactions is based on the value of the goods or services received.
-When this cannot be determined, it is based on the fair value of the non-cash consideration.
-When non-cash transactions are entered into with employees and those providing similar services, the non-cash transactions are measured at the fair value of the consideration given up using market prices. - iv) The recognition of deferred tax assets.
-The Company considers whether the realization of deferred tax assets is probable in determining whether or not to recognize these deferred tax assets.
+This model involves the input of highly subjective assumptions, including the expected price volatility of the Company's common shares, the expected life of the options, and the estimated forfeiture rate. - iii) The recognition of deferred tax assets.
+The Company considers whether the realization of deferred tax assets is probable in determining whether or not to recognize these deferred tax assets. - iv) The recognition of the indemnity liability provision.
+The Company considers the likelihood of this provision coming due in determining whether or not to include the provision in the liabilities of the Company.